-Case records and all other information relating to an applicant or recipient of general assistance are confidential and will not be disclosed to the general public, unless the applicant or recipient states in writing what information is to be released (22 M.R.S.A. § 4306).
+Case records and all other information relating to a GA applicant or recipient are confidential and will not be disclosed to the general public.
+(22 M.R.S. § 4306).

 Release of Information.
-Applicants, recipients and their legal representatives have the right to review their case records.
-No record will be released to a third party, however, unless the administrator receives a consent form signed by the applicant expressly authorizing the release of his or her records to the specified parties.
-Whenever the administrator releases any information, he/she will make a notation in the applicant's file stating to whom the record was released and the date.
-The administrator may charge a reasonable fee for the reproduction of any records when appropriate.
+Applicants, recipients, and their legal representatives have the right to review their case records.
+No record will be released to a third party unless the Administrator receives a signed consent form in which the applicant expressly authorizes the release of their records to the specified parties.
+Whenever the Administrator releases any information, they will make a notation in the applicant's file stating to whom the record was released and the date.
+The Administrator may charge a reasonable fee for reproduction of records.

 Information from Other Sources; Penalty.
-Information furnished to the municipality by the Department of Health and Human Services or any other agency or institution pursuant to 22 M.R.S.A. § 4314, is confidential.
-The general assistance administrator will also comply with laws relating to the confidentiality of vital statistic records such as those concerning birth, marriage and death.
-(22 M.R.S.A. § 2706).
+Information concerning an applicant or recipient furnished to the municipality by DHHS or any other agency or institution pursuant to 22 M.R.S. § 4314, is confidential.
+The Administrator will also comply with laws requiring confidentiality of vital statistic records such as birth, marriage, and death records.
+(22 M.R.S. § 2706).

-Any representative of a financial institution (except national banks) or any employer of a general assistance applicant who refuses to provide necessary information to the administrator in order to verify an applicant's eligibility must state in writing the reason for the refusal.
+Any representative of a financial institution or any employer of a GA applicant who, upon receipt of a written release signed by the depositor/employee and a written request from the Administrator, refuses to provide necessary information to the Administrator in order to verify an applicant's eligibility must state in writing the reason for the refusal.
+National banks are also obligated to disclose deposit information to the Administrator upon receipt of a written request and release signed by the depositor.
+Additionally, when a municipality or its agents are acting in accordance with section 4313(2) to verify eligibility for funeral or cremation benefits, an officer of a financial institution must disclose the amount deposited upon receipt of a written request from the municipality or its agents and a notarized affidavit signed by the overseer of the municipality or its agents stating that the named depositor is deceased.
 Any such person who refuses to provide information, without just cause, may be subject to a civil penalty of not less than \$25 nor more than \$100.
-Any person, including the applicant, who knowingly and willfully makes a false representation of a material fact to the administrator is committing a Class E crime (22 M.R.S.A. § § 4314, 4315).
+Any person, including the applicant, who knowingly and willfully makes a false representation of a material fact to the Administrator commits a Class E crime.
+(22 M.R.S. §§ 4314, 4315).

 Misuse of Information.
-Misuse of any information relating to an applicant or recipient is a punishable offense (22 M.R.S.A. § 42(2)).
+Misuse of any information relating to an applicant or recipient is a punishable offense.
+(22 M.R.S. § 42(2)).